Finding health insurance coverage for domestic partners in Colorado can be confusing.

 The ACA requires insurers to offer coverage to all individuals regardless of marital status.

-Employer-Sponsored Health Insurance for Domestic Partners
+CEmployer-Sponsored Health Insurance Coverage for Domestic Partners

 Many Colorado employers offer domestic partner benefits, but eligibility and coverage rules vary.